-Save as disclosed above, none of the Directors being proposed for re-election at the forthcoming annual A16.14 general meeting has a service contract or letter of appointment with the Company or any of its subsidiaries which is not determinable by the Group within one year without payment of compensation, other than statutory compensation.
+Save as disclosed above, none of the Directors being proposed for re-election at the forthcoming annual general meeting has a service contract or letter of appointment with the Company or any of its subsidiaries which is not determinable by the Group within one year without payment of compensation, other than statutory compensation.

-Under the letters of appointment, each of the Directors is entitled to an indemnity in his/her favour to the A16.28(2)(b) extent such indemnity applies pursuant to the bye-laws of the Company.
-Such permitted indemnity provision was in force during the year ended 31 December 2022.
+Under the letters of appointment, each of the Directors is entitled to an indemnity in his/her favour to the extent such indemnity applies pursuant to the bye-laws of the Company.
+Such permitted indemnity provision was in force during the year ended 31 December 2023.